meadsteve/meadsteve.github.io/_posts/2014-05-09-softwareantifragility.markdown

 The core idea is that the opposite of something fragile isn't just robust but is anti-fragile.
 A fragile system is one that breaks down when shocked.
 A robust system is one that is resistant and doesn't break when exposed to shocks.
 An anti-fragile system is one that is actually improved by shocks.
-It gets better with each shock.
 Provided the shocks aren't too big.
 Evolution is a good example of an anti-fragile system.
 Life throws a series of problems at species and through survival of the fittest the species becomes more suited to its environment.
 This got me thinking about how this idea might apply to software development.